Excellence in Journalism Awards

 - Each entry may carry up to five (5) individuals’ names, except in the NLGJA Journalist of the Year Award category and the Sarah Pettit Memorial Award for Excellence in LGBT Media category.
 These categories recognize the accomplishments of an individual journalist.

 - Please ensure that the name of each entrant is spelled correctly as they should appear on certificates, press releases, etc.

 - Entries for each category must be submitted electronically.
-Exceptions may be made based on individual circumstances, please contact firstname.lastname@example.org for details in advance of April 10, 2017.
+Exceptions may be made based on individual circumstances, please contact email@example.com for details.
 Print/online work may be submitted as a URL or as a PDF document.
 Broadcast categories may be submitted as a URL or uploaded file.

 - If exceptions are made, all materials for the application submitted by mail require five (5) copies.
 Please label each copy with your name, phone number and e-mail address and form reference number.